Taub-Bolt Heat Engines: Comparison of Thermodynamic Properties

 where $\tau$ is Euclidean time with period $\beta$ and $r$ is a radial coordinate.
 The angles $\theta$ and $\phi$ are the standard ones on a round $S^2$.

 Here, $n$ is the ``NUT" charge.
 If it vanishes, this spacetime is simply Euclideanized Schwarzschild (in AdS), the parameter $M$ is the mass, and the usual thermodynamic results follow by applying the standard techniques.
 If $n$ is non--zero the spacetime is an AdS generalization of either Taub--NUT \cite{Taub:1950ez,Newman:1963yy} or Taub--Bolt \cite{Page:1979aj}, depending upon whether the function $Y$ vanishes at $r=n$ or at $r=r_b>n$ The latter shall be our focus.
-The parameter $n$ defines the period of the Euclideanized time $\tau$ which is fixed (in order to remove Misner strings \cite{Misner:1963fr}) to be $\beta=8\pi n$.
-In the extended thermodynamics with dynamical pressure $p=-\Lambda/8\pi= 3/8\pi l^2$, the various thermodynamic quantities turn out to be \cite{Chamblin:1998pz,Hawking:1998ct,Johnson:2014pwa}:
+Non--vanishing parameter $n$ defines a non--trivial fibration of the $\tau$--circle over the two--sphere parameterized by $\theta$ and $\phi$.
+The period,~$\beta$, of $\tau$ is fixed (in order to remove Misner strings \cite{Misner:1963fr}) to be $4n$ times the period of $\phi$, and in order to avoid conical singularities at the poles of the sphere, the period of $\phi$ is $2\pi$.
+So we have $\beta=8\pi n$, which defines the inverse temperature of the solution.
+In the extended thermodynamics with dynamical pressure $p=-\Lambda/8\pi= 3/8\pi l^2$, the various thermodynamic quantities turn out to be \cite{Chamblin:1998pz,Hawking:1998ct,Johnson:2014yja}:

-where the bolt radius $r_b$ comes in two branches, the upper (the plus choice) and the lower (the minus).
-These are analogous to the large and small black hole branches seen \cite{Hawking:1982dh} for the thermodynamics of Schwarzschild in AdS.
-Indeed the thermodynamic phase structure is not dissimilar, with the upper branch being thermodynamically favoured above a transition temperature.
+where the bolt radius $r_b$ comes in two branches, the upper (the plus choice) and the lower (the minus), and $H,S, T$ and $V$ are the enthalpy, entropy, temperature, and thermodynamic volume:

+Here, $I_b=(4\pi n/l^2)(l^2 M+3n^2r_b-r_b^3)$ is the Euclidean action of the solution, which can be computed using the methods described in {\it e.g.} refs.~\cite{Chamblin:1998pz,Hawking:1998ct} or ref.~\cite{Emparan:1999pm,Mann:1999pc}.
+The expression for $r_b$ above arose by requiring regularity of the solution at $r=r_b$, which is equivalent to setting $Y^\prime=1/2n$ there (see {\it e.g.} ref.~\cite{Chamblin:1998pz}).
+The upper and lower branches for the radius $r_b$ are analogous to the large and small black hole branches seen \cite{Hawking:1982dh} for the thermodynamics of Schwarzschild in AdS.
+Indeed the thermodynamic phase structure is not dissimilar \cite{Johnson:2014pwa}, with the upper branch being thermodynamically favoured above a transition temperature.
 We will stay above that transition temperature for all of this paper, and so it is the upper branch of $r_b$ that will get our attention.